 Worried you’ll run into trouble when you’re filing your taxes?
-No problem--you have a ton of resources available to you when it comes to filing with self-employment income.
+Try not to stress!
+You have a ton of resources available to you when it comes to filing with self-employment income.

-Stride has a Tax Center that will answer a lot of the questions you may have about filing with business income.
-We also have a filing guide created for H&R Block.
+Stride has a Tax Center that will answer a lot of the questions you may have about filing taxes with self-employment income.

 While tackling 1099 taxes seems complicated, it doesn’t have to be.
-We’ve made a free app that helps contractors easily keep track of mileage and expenses throughout the year.
+We’ve made a free app that helps independent workers like you easily keep track of mileage and expenses throughout the year.
 This means that when tax time rolls around, you aren’t scrambling to find receipts and make risky assumptions about mileage.
 Have an accountant?
 They will love you for using it!
 Download and start using it today.

 Disclaimer: The information contained in this Guide is not offered as legal or tax advice.
 The U.S. federal income tax discussion included in this Guide is for general information purposes only and is not a complete analysis or discussion of all potential tax consequences that may be relevant to a particular individual.
 In light of the foregoing, each individual should consult with and seek advice from such individual’s own tax advisor with respect to the tax consequences discussed herein.
 Any information contained in this Guide is not intended to be used, and cannot be used, for purposes of avoiding penalties imposed under the U.S. Internal Revenue Code of 1986, as amended.